sergeyklay/cpp-project-template/stars/README.md

 $ brew install clang-format
 ```

-Install project dependencies from `stars` directory using `conan` as follows:
+Initialize project with `conan` - this is using the `conanfile.txt` specifying
+that SQLite is an dependency and that `conan` should integrate with CMake:

 ```shell script
 $ conan install . -if=$(pwd)/build --build=missing
 ```

+This example establishes out-of-source `build/` folder, so that source folder
-For a detailed instruction on how to use and customize `conan` please refer
+is not polluted.
+For a detailed instruction on how to use and customize `conan`
-[here][conan-start].
-Next configure project as follows:
+please refer [here][conan-start].

+Next, generate the build files using CMake:

 ```shell script
 $ cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=Release